pietrodito/multi-emacs-flavors/README.md

 ## Choose an emacs directory

-You have to edit `00-run-installers.sh`:
+You have to edit `run-installers.sh`:

 - The line to be modified is this one:
 ```{bash}